 - What about education and other programming?

-- How are intake offenders being screened?
+- How are intake inmates being screened?

-- What is Confirmed vs. Suspected COVID-19 case?
+- What is confirmed vs. suspected COVID-19 case?

-According to the CDC a confirmed case has received a positive result from a COVID-19 laboratory test, with or without symptoms.
+According to the CDC, a confirmed case has received a positive result from a COVID-19 laboratory test, with or without symptoms.
 A suspected case shows symptoms of COVID-19 but either has not been tested or is awaiting test results.
 If test results are positive, a suspected case becomes a confirmed case.

 - What is "Medical Isolation"?

 Medical isolation refers to confining a confirmed or suspected COVID-19 case to prevent contact with others and to reduce the risk of transmission.
 Medical isolation ends when the individual meets pre-established clinical and/or testing criteria for release from isolation, in consultation with clinical providers and public health officials.
 In this context, isolation does NOT refer to punitive isolation for behavioral infractions within the custodial setting.

 Inmates in the TDCJ who are close contacts of a confirmed or suspected COVID-19 case (whether the case is another inmate or staff member) will be placed on medical restriction for 10 days.
 Medical observation will occur in the medical restriction area (cell or dorm).
 Meals will be served in the restriction area and inmates excluded from group activities.
 Staff interacting with medically restricted inmates will wear personal protective equipment (PPE).